GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     *Width* is by default measured in points (1/72 of an inch).
 Append **c**, **i**, or **p** to specify pen width in cm, inch, or points, respectively.
-Minimum-thickness pens can be achieved by giving zero width, but the result is device-dependent.
+Minimum-thickness pens can be achieved by giving zero width.
+The result is device-dependent but typically means that as you zoom in on the feature in a display, the line thickness stays at the minimum.
 Finally, a few predefined pen names can be used: default, faint, and {thin, thick, fat}[er\ \|\ est], and obese.
 Table :ref:`pennames <tbl-pennames>` shows this list and the corresponding pen widths.